 Exposure and Bracketing of an Impacted Cuspid

 These basic principals can be adapted to apply to any impacted tooth in the mouth.
 It is not that uncommon for both of the maxillary cuspids to be impacted.
 In these cases, the space in the dental arch will be prepared on both sides at once.
-When the orthodontist is ready, Dr. Bhaskar will expose and bracket both teeth in the same visit so that the patient only has to heal from one surgery.
+When the orthodontist is ready, Drs.
+Bhaskar or Mraule will expose and bracket both teeth in the same visit so that the patient only has to heal from one surgery.
 Because the anterior teeth (incisors and cuspids) and the bicuspid teeth are small and have single roots they are easier to erupt if they get impacted than the posterior molar teeth.
 The molar teeth are much bigger teeth and have multiple roots making them more difficult to move.
 The orthodontic maneuvers needed to manipulate an impacted molar tooth can be more complicated because of their location in the back of the dental arch.